isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

     **Roles and Responsibilities**

-     As a Presiding Examiner (PE), you will assist the Chief Presiding Examiner (CPE) in planning and managing the end-to-end conduct of the examinations/tests.
+    &nbsp;As a Presiding Examiner (PE), you will assist the Chief Presiding Examiner (CPE) in planning and managing the end-to-end conduct of the examinations/tests.
 The key roles and responsibilities of PEs include:

 *   Attend training sessions before the start of the examinations/tests as required by SEAB.
 *   Attend briefing sessions prior to the start of each examination/test activity.